A guide to kWh

 What is a Kilowatt-hour?

-kWh is the standard unit of measurement used by energy suppliers for both electricity and gas .
+A Kilowatt-hour (kWh) is the standard unit of measurement used by energy suppliers for both electricity and gas.
+According to the CRU, the average dual fuel customer uses 4,200 kWhs of electricity and 11,000 kWhs of gas per year.

 What is a Kilowatt?

-Put simply, Kilowatts describe how much energy an appliance is using at any given moment, a Kilowatt-hour describes how much energy it has used over a period of time.
+A Kilowatt (kW) is a measurement of power equal to 1,000 Watts.
+Put simply, Kilowatts describe how much energy an appliance is using at any given moment, while a Kilowatt-hour describes how much energy it has used over a period of time.

 How do Kilowatt-hours apply to energy from gas?